programminghistorian/ph-submissions/en/drafts/originals/urban-demographic-data-r-ggplot2.md

 {% include figure.html filename="en-or-urban-demographic-data-r-ggplot2-16.png" alt="Faceted bar graphs using facet_wrap() where the bar graph for each country is displayed in a grid pattern." caption="Figure 16.
 Facetting a graph with facet_wrap()." %}

-The formula `~origincountry` tells ggplot2 to split data based on the values of the `origincountry` variable and create a separate graph for each country.
-The resulting plot will display the bar graphs for each country in a grid layout.
-The tilde (`~`) operator is commonly used in R for formulas.
-In the context of `facet_wrap()`, however, it indicates the variable should be used to define the faceting structure.
+The tilde (`~`) operator is commonly used for formulas in R. Here, it indicates which variable ggplot2 should use to define the faceting structure.
+In other words, `~origincountry` formula tells ggplot2 to split the data based on the value of the `origincountry` variable, then create a separate graph to represent each value (in this case, each country).
+The resulting plot will display the bar graphs in a grid layout.

 ### Themes: Changing Static Elements

-Since modifying the appearance of graphs is crucial for effectively communicating urban and demographic patterns, ggplot2 provides themes to help customize our visualizations further.
-These themes help emphasize different aspects of our data, whether we're focusing on spatial relationships between cities or demographic patterns across regions.
+Since the appearance of a graph is crucial for effectively communicating different patterns, ggplot2 provides themes to help customize your visualizations further.
+These themes emphasize different aspects of the data, whether you're focusing on spatial relationships between cities, or demographic patterns across regions, for example.

-Using a theme different from the default one is simple.
-We apply it as a new layer using the `+` operator:
+Setting a theme is very simple: just apply it as a new layer using the `+` operator.
+Here's a classic dark-on-light theme:

 ```